bliew93/SquareBoi/README.md

 * Climb walls by holding the Jump key and the direction against the wall
 * Fall from the top of the screen onto the floor and see what happens!
 * If you fall off the screen, don't panic!
 Just press the 'R' key!
+* Get a high score and save it for others to envy

 ### Architecture and Technologies
 This project will be implemented with the following technologies: